Complete Camera Convergence

 All this is inevitable because the necessary technologies already exist and the trends are pointing towards spatialisation.
 The only bottlenecks are processing speed and data bandwidths, as usual.
 If we can assume that technology will accelerate as before, then all the pieces are destined to merge, and probably fairly soon.

 We are already getting used to some of these ideas in consumer cameras.
-Many cameras now can take both still and video images, each of which is still considered a entity.
+Many cameras now can take both still and video images, each of which is still considered a distinct entity.
 A video frame is lower in resolution, so as to allow for faster capture.
-Better processors are doing with that distinction.
+Better processors are doing away with that distinction.
 A video will be merely an image sequence; a photo will be a freeze-frame, technically speaking.

 Photos are also becoming dimensional for consumers, with many cameras having built-in options for panoramas, which can be viewed as if they are surrounding spaces.
 Or they include two lenses allowing for 3d photo and video (with a single perspective 3d result, not yet virtual modeling of space).

-3d recording and displaying is advancing rapidly, creating a renewed commercial “added-value” and soon necessity for Hollywood, from what used to be a gimmicky fad.
+3d recording and displaying is advancing rapidly, creating a renewed commercial “added-value” and a necessity for Hollywood, from what used to be a gimmicky fad.
 TV and phone 3d displays not requiring glasses are already on the market.
 Video holography is also progressing rapidly, but may need a little more time to break through the processing bottleneck.

-Video games are usually lagging behind Hollywood productions in realism, but only because games require real-time rendering, while Hollywood can devote however long they need to render just a single a frame.
+Video games are usually lagging behind Hollywood productions in realism, but only because games require real-time rendering, while Hollywood can devote however long they need to render just a single frame.
 Usually, what took hours and days to render a few years ago, gets reduced down to a fraction of a second, and can then be applied to gaming.

-Notice how we have to use quotation marks to distinguish a rendered viewpoint from an “actual” photograph of sequence.
+Notice how we have to use quotation marks to distinguish a rendered viewpoint from an “actual” photograph of a sequence.
 The veracity of a scientific, model-based photograph is actually not inferior, because the original data is from measurements.
 It is not a photograph of just a model, it is a photo of a model based on photographs (and other data).
 In many ways such an image contains more information, i.e. more “truth.”
 What is missing perhaps, is the original momentary intent, the conscious framing in time, the soul of the photographer.
 But even that could be argued about.
 As the latest images from the European space program show, there is such a thing as the soul of the “post–photographer.”
 He/she wasn’t at the location then, but has experienced it virtually and internally and been affected by it emotionally, and this results in images that also reveal humanity.

-It seems the idea of photography will become something similar to what in film production is called the “director of photography.
+It seems the idea of photography will become something similar to what in film production is called the “director of photography."
 It will denote the framing in time and space, the design of the image, not a residue of the moment of being there, feeling it, and taking the shot.
 The latter notion of photography could become something not necessarily retrograde, but certainly specialized.
 Perhaps it will be called moment-based photography (momentography) or some such.

 In the meantime it is worth considering what such a convergence could mean for historical documentation.
 We are already recording the present in ways that could one day be reconstructed to create spatial models.
 Just as we can colorize old black and white films, and turn traditional movies into 3d (up to a point), it will be easier in the future to render spaces from optical recordings.
 So, it is actually urgent that we think about how we record the present for posterity, to prepare it for the proper dimensioning by future historians.